K-PaaS/application-platform-guide-eng/install/service/rabbitmq.md

 OK
 ```

-- Apply the security group that you created to use the rabbitmq service.
+- Request the security group that you created to use the rabbitmq service.
 > $ cf bind-running-security-group rabbitmq
 ```
 Binding security group rabbitmq to running as admin...